Collections containing primary materials on specific communities or areas.

 30 linear feet

 Correspondence, publications, and miscellaneous files of a professional in community development, active in teaching and in the field.
-Long associated with Earlham College.
-Vita in accession folder.
+Biddle was long associated with Earlham College.

 Blount Family, Papers, 1861-1947, (C0047)

 Business papers recording farming, mining, and mercantile activities in southeast Missouri, particularly Potosi and Washington County.
 The collection contains family correspondence, legal and financial records, as well as medical notebooks from Barnes Hospital in St. Louis.

 Booth, Bertha, Papers, 1837-1953, (C3195)

 Papers of John Boon; plat map and notes concerning Far West, MO; typed copies of evidence given in Joseph Smith's trial, and "Mormon Names in Caldwell County and Salt Lake" article written by Bertha Booth, n.d.